skooch/web-tooling-benchmark/docs/in-depth.md

 logic, on the same 196K ES2015 module containing the untranspiled [Vue](https://github.com/vuejs/vue) source code that is also used to stress by the `babel` and `babylon` tests.

-## chai

-[Chai](http://chaijs.com) is a popular BDD / TDD assertion library for [Node](https://www.nodejs.org) and the browser that can be delightfully paired with any test driver framework for JavaScript.
-It is commonly used to write unit and integration tests.
-As such this test is not just a good benchmark for web tooling on the [Node](https://www.nodejs.org) side, but is also very relevant to the browser as tests often need to be run in the browser too.

-This benchmark is based on the test suite that comes with Chai and essentially uses the Chai BDD style interface to test the Chai library itself.

 ## coffeescript